Walter Benson Peck

 Benson and Jane had two children:

 1. Ella M. Peck – Was born November 1855 in Wisconsin and died sometime after 1920.
-Her married surname was Rose, and her son was named Warren.
+She married John Bishop "Jack" Rose, Jr., and they later divorced and he married Ludovich "Louise" Stafford.
+Her only son was named Warren Hilliary Rose.
 He was three years old at the time of the 1880 census.
+She later married Ernest Derby about 1882.

 2. Hugh Benson Peck - Was born about 1873 in Lincoln Twp., Wood County, Wisconsin and died February 22, 1888 in Wisconsin.